QED1224/Toontown-Resources/README.md

 ### `propAcc` <a name="toon-atk-acc-3"></a>

-For all gags, `propAcc` was assigned a value from `AvPropAccuracy`.
-For Lure gags, `propAcc` was re-assigned a value from `AvLureBonusAccuracy` if the toon had Lure trees planted at a level equal to (or greater than) the gag level being used or there was an active Lure interactive prop.
+For all gags, `propAcc` is assigned a value from `AvPropAccuracy`.
+For Lure gags, `propAcc` is re-assigned a value from `AvLureBonusAccuracy` if the toon has Lure trees planted at a level equal to (or greater than) the gag level being used or there is an active Lure interactive prop.
 See the tables below for all possible values.

 <table>
   <tr>